Bonjour tout le monde !

 A very tricky question here, Michael !
 Basically, all three have more or less the same meaning as face in English but with some nuances in the usage.

-Overall, the three words describe the same area of your face, but I won’t recommend using the French word face unless you want to be mean to someone.
+Overall, the three words describe the same area of your face, but I won’t recommend using face in French unless you want to be mean to someone.

 I hope this helps.